KhalifaSat Earth Observation Satellite Mission

 Mass storage capacity of SSR (Solid State Recorder)

 GSD (Ground Sample Distance)

 0.75 m Pan, 2.98 m MS (4 bands, RGB+NIR)

 12 km at nadir (FOV> 1.15º for each band)

 Downlink data transmission speed

 The KHCS is a compact and lightweight instrument, built from composite material to maximize strength.
 It is a pushbroom type camera with a 0.75m GSD (Ground Sampling Distance) for panchromatic imagery and 2.98m GSD in four multispectral bands.
 The multispectral capability includes 4 channels in the visible and near-infrared spectral range (Red, Green, Blue, and NIR) with a radiometric resolution of 10 bits.
 The KHCS is based on a 40 cm Korsch telescope, which uses a three-mirror configuration to reduce optical irregularities and provide a wide field of view.

 KhalifaSat will have three main imaging modes which are: single-strip imaging, multi-point imaging, and single-pass stereo imaging.

 - The Single Strip Imaging will allow collecting images which are 12 km wide and up to 1,500 km long.

-- The Multi-point Imaging will allow collecting many targets located within 600 km of the ground track, performing agile maneuvers between the targets.
+- The Multi-point Imaging will allow the collecting of many targets located within 600 km of the ground track, performing agile manoeuvres between the targets.